-With the rapid development of E-commerce industry in Vietnam and even globally, Vietnamese lawmakers have promptly updated some legal frameworks to adapt and create more opportunities for development in this potential business sector.
+With the rapid development of the E-commerce industry in Vietnam and even globally, Vietnamese lawmakers have promptly updated some legal frameworks to adapt and create more opportunities for development in this potential business sector.
 The policy has a significant impact on foreign investors in the field of E-commerce.
-This can be seen with ‘Decree No. 31/2021/ND-CP’ providing guidelines on ‘Law on Investment 2020’ which took effect from 26 March, 2021 and ‘Decree No. 85/2021/ND-CP’ stipulating some rules on E-commerce taking effect from 1st January, 2022.
-This article shall help foreign investors understand the business opportunities in the E-commerce market in Vietnam by giving analysis of the latest policies.
+This can be seen with ‘Decree No. 31/2021/ND-CP’ providing guidelines on ‘Law on Investment 2020’ which took effect on March 26, 2021, and ‘Decree No. 85/2021/ND-CP’ stipulating some rules on e-commerce that took effect on January 1, 2022.

 1. Conditions for foreign investors to enter the Vietnamese market

-‘Decree 85/2021’ (effective from January 1, 2022), specifies the market access conditions for foreign investors, dividing them into 2 groups corresponding to each subject.
+‘Decree 85/2021’ (effective January 1, 2022), specifies the market access conditions for foreign investors, dividing them into 2 groups corresponding to each subject.

 2. Established overseas E-commerce platforms are allowed to enter the Vietnamese market

-‘Decree 85/2021’ allows an established overseas E-commerce platform to apply for license to operate officially in Vietnam.
-This is contingent upon whether its owner has a representative office in Vietnam and has carried out procedures for registration of E-commerce activities at the competent authority.
+‘Decree 85/2021’ allows an established overseas E-commerce platform to apply for a license to operate officially in Vietnam.
+This is contingent upon whether its owner has a representative office in Vietnam and has carried out procedures for the registration of E-commerce activities at the competent authority.
 Overseas E-commerce platforms are considered to have entered the Vietnamese market when:

 • The displayed language is Vietnamese, and